 Halloween II is responsible for introducing the horror genre to me.
 The original is a better movie but I’ll always look fondly at those darkened, poorly staffed hallways of Haddonfield Memorial Hospital.
 It was there that my love of Michael Myers began.
-As I But hospitals these days…they need statisticians!
+But hospitals these days…they need statisticians!
 So I’m here to provide my support.
 Here is my statistical review of Halloween II.

 Halloween II Breakdown By Type of Scene